peaqnetwork/peaq-network-ev-charging-sim-be/README.md

 There are two ways to test the charging simulator

 #### Run the user simulator tools directly
-In this test, the user simulator tool sends/receives the message on the Redis instead of communicating with the P2P node.
+In this test, the user simulator tool sends/receives the message on the Redis instead of communicating with the P2P node
 #### Environment
 Remote environment
 ```